James Cropper (abolitionist): Death and tribute from William Lloyd Garrison

-Tribute from the American authoress Harriet Beecher Stowe
+Tribute from the American author Harriet Beecher Stowe

-In 1853 the celebrated American authoress Harriet Beecher Stowe came to Liverpool at the start of her speaking tour of major British Cities.
+In 1853 the celebrated American author Harriet Beecher Stowe came to Liverpool at the start of her speaking tour of major British Cities.
 Stowe's major work, Uncle Tom's Cabin (1852) depicted the harsh conditions of slavery in the United States in the decades leading up to the American Civil War.
 The book sold over 300,000 copies in the United States and over one and a half million copies in the United Kingdom.
 It was the best-selling novel of the 19th century.
 In her memoirs Stowe would write about her thoughts on the late James Cropper and his extended Dingle family as being the initiators of the 'abolitionist revival' that had resulted in the 1833 Abolition of Slavery Act and the freeing of some 800,000 people within the British Empire.

 In her memoirs Sunny Memories of Foreign Lands.
 (1854).
 Stowe would write.

-"We were inquiring of some friends for the most convenient hotel, when we found the son of Mr. Cropper, of Dingle Bank, waiting in the cabin, to take us with him to their hospitable abode...Our carriage at last drove on, taking us through Liverpool, and a mile or two out, and at length wound its way along the gravel paths of a beautiful little retreat, on the banks of the Mersey, called the "Dingle." ...Liverpool was at first to the antislavery cause nearly what New York has been with us.
-Its commercial interests were largely implicated in the slave trade, and the virulence of opposition towards the first movers of the antislavery reform in Liverpool was about as great as it is now against abolitionists in Charleston."

 On 13 April 1853, Harriet Beecher Stowe gave a public speech in Liverpool.
 The Chairman of the meeting, the Liverpool merchant and abolitionist, Mr. Adam Hodgson presented Stowe with a petition signed by 21,953 women of Liverpool in support of her cause.
 Harriet Beecher Stowe then thanked the people of Liverpool for the warmth of her welcome…

-"I have had not an hour in which to know the heart of a stranger.
-I have been made to feel at home since the first moment of landing, and wherever I have looked I have seen only the faces of friends."

 Harriet Beecher Stowe once again congratulated James Cropper and his extended Dingle family, for initiating the 'abolitionist revival' that led to the total abolition of slavery within the British Empire in 1833.

-It is with deep feeling that I have found myself on ground that has been consecrated and made holy by the prayers and efforts of those who first commenced the struggle for that sacred cause which has proved so successful in England, and which I have a solemn assurance will yet be successful in my own country."